adamxrvn/graphviz_windows_macos/README.md

 include_directories("${GRAPHVIZ_DIR}/include/graphviz")
 ```

-You will end up with a CMake like this
+You will end up with a CMake file like this

 ![CMakeLists](pictures/g_1.png "CMakeLists")
 ### Application